coder/coder/docs/admin/architectures/index.md

 - Average number of HTTP requests: Track the average number of HTTP requests to gauge system usage and identify potential bottlenecks.

+**HTTP API latency**

+For a reliable Coder deployment dealing with medium to high loads, it's important that API calls for workspace/template queries and workspace build operations respond within 300 ms. However, API template insights calls, which involve browsing workspace agent stats and user activity data, may require more time.

+Also, if the Coder deployment expects traffic from developers spread across the globe, keep in mind that customer-facing latency might be higher because of the distance between users and the load balancer.

 **Node Autoscaling**

 We recommend to disable autoscaling for `coderd` nodes.
 Autoscaling can cause